mr19331/snix-snax/README.md

 To  access an online source of  recipes for  snacks .
-To find snack recipes easily by searching or by category .To be able to add a recipe to the site and to be able to edit or delete those recipes To store a library of chosen or added recipes and to be able to access them easily.
+To find snack recipes easily by searching or by category To be able to add a recipe to the site and to be able to edit or delete those recipes To store a library of chosen or added recipes and to be able to access them easily.
 To watch how-to videos for cooking techniques
 To buy cooking related gifts or tools for cooking